pavelhadzhiev/story-builder/README.md

 # Story Builder

-A client-server application, written in Golang, specifically used to play the story builder chat room game.
+A Golang client-server application specifically used to play the story builder chat room game.

 ### Disclaimer